Estimated reading time: 5 minutes

 In a world where life is so busy and time flies by, many of us have developed a strong misconception about January?
 Believing there is a need to change the way we do things all of a sudden.
 This mainly stems from the tradition of new year’s resolutions.
 The Collins dictionary definition of a new years resolution states:

-“a promise to yourself or decision to do something, especially to improve one’s behaviour or lifestyle in some way, during the year ahead”
+“a promise to yourself or decision to do something, especially to improve one’s behavior or lifestyle in some way, during the year ahead”

 What’s the rush?

 I would like you to focus on the last four words of the dictionary definition “during the year ahead.”
 Those four words imply that rather than rush headlong into the new year’s resolutions, you’ve set yourself.
 You can take your time and set a steady pace to develop a long-term plan.
 Easing yourself, realistically, into the life improvements you have decided upon.
 With most resolutions failing before January is even over.
 Now is the time to re-adjust our thinking of how we start each new year.

 Two years ago, I was quite ill over the new year and into the first weeks of January.
 As a result, I spent a long time in bed, thinking about my life and where I was at that moment in time, as well as what I still wanted to accomplish and what new year resolutions I wanted to make that year.

 Since I couldn’t begin on my resolutions straight away, I had time to think about them honestly.
 This allowed me to focus more on how I was going to go about accomplishing them.
 Once I started to feel better, I decided that I would take my time to relax, recuperate, and enjoy being in the moment, before easing myself into my goals in a more orderly and attainable manner.